Skip to main content

 bbb.nprot

-Next Design packages are powered by NuGet.
+Next Design packages use the NuGet mechanism.
 Therefore, in addition to using Visual Studio and NDExt, there are the following methods.

-• Directly create a nuspec file and package it with the dotnet pack command
+• Create a nuspec file directly and package it with the dotnet pack command.